Wholly Owned Subsidiary Definition

 - Establishing relationships among vendors, regulators, bankers, investors, lenders take a lot of time since they are unaware of the functioning of the subsidiary.

-- In case of a cross border acquisition, there are many regulatory laws that affect the functioning of the subsidiary.
+- In the case of a cross border acquisition, there are many regulatory laws that affect the functioning of the subsidiary.
 Eg: In the parent company, a particular project might be permissible however in the subsidiary company, the local laws in the country may not permit it.

 - Company operations and cultural differences can be a major concern.